graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 If the operation can have its gradient taken, then the shared object can contain a separate function with the same name as the forward pass builder.
-The funnction must be given the same name as the foward operation with `_grad` appended.
+The function must be given the same name as the forward operation with `_grad` appended.
 The signature of the builder function is slightly different, as it takes the forward pass outputs and inputs as arguments, as well as the gradient outputs.